-So, let’s address the five most frequent questions about the debt snowball method.
+So let’s address the top questions you've ask about the debt snowball method.

-The point of the debt snowball is changing behavior.
-If you pay off a student loan first because it's the largest debt, you won't see it leave the snowball for a while.
-You'll see numbers going down on a spreadsheet, but that's it.
-Pretty soon, you'll lose steam and stop paying extra, but you'll still have all your debts hanging around.
+The point of the debt snowball is behavior change.
+If you try to pay off your student loan first because it's the largest debt, you won't see results for a long time.

 2. How do I know when to sell something or pay it off?